Skip to content

 Permissions that are applied inherit fully down the OU tree unless a Deny permission is set at a lower level.

-The core element of the permission system in Blazam is the Active Directory Group.
+The core element of the permission system in Blazam is the "Delegate".

-Any group added will allow the members of that group to log into the application.
+Any "Delegate" added will allow that user or members of that group to log into the application.

 Nested group members are counted.